aydon14/ChaCha20-ECC-SHA256-in-Javascript/README.md

-# Chacha20,ECC, SHA256, and Poly1305 in Javascript
+# Chacha20, ECC, SHA256, and Poly1305 in Javascript

 [NOTE] I plan on updating this in the future, but for right now, you need to create 2 seperate chacha20 objects for encryption and decryption like in the test function.